High on Life is killing it on Xbox Game Pass

-(Pocket-lint) - We were really impressed when we played an hour of High on Life back at Gamescom 2022 in the summer, so it's not a huge surprise that it's dropped on Xbox Game Pass to riotously successful word-of-mouth.
+We were really impressed when we played an hour of High on Life back at Gamescom 2022 in the summer, so it's not a huge surprise that it's dropped on Xbox Game Pass to riotously successful word-of-mouth.

 Xbox has just confirmed, in fact, that the game has become Game Pass's biggest launch of any kind in 2022, and the biggest third-party launch ever on the service.